PaLaMuNDeR/algorithms/README.md

 You are given an array of integers representing the prices of a single stock on various days (each index in the array represents a different day).
 You are also given an integer k, which represents the number of transactions you are allowed to make.
 One transaction consists of buying the stock on a given day and selling it on another, later day.
 Write a function that returns the maximum profit that you can make buying and selling the stock, given k transactions.
 Note that you can only hold 1 share of the stock at a time; in other words, you cannot buy more than 1 share of the stock on any given day, and you cannot buy a share of the stock if you are still holding another share.
 Sample input: [5, 11, 3, 50, 60, 90], 2 Sample output: 93 (Buy: 5, Sell: 11; Buy: 3, Sell: 90)

+## 28 Cash register
+Minimize the amount of coins you are returning to a client at a cash register.
+Assume you have coins of denomination: [25, 10, 5, 1].
+How would you modify it, if you don't have the coins of 5 cents.

 # Algo Expert
 Questions from https://algoexpert.com/ - use promo code `zweav-64` for 15% discount.